axept/prejss/README.md

 ## Motivation

-This package could help you to migrate from PostCSS and any kind of styles format to JSS up to 5x time faster.
-Love ❤️ your life.
-Spend your time on most valuable and important things.

-With this package in a few minutes you can migrate to JSS from anything:
+Our first goal was to migrate from SCSS to JSS.
+Lately we've found that sometimes it's just a very nice to define JSS styles in the format which we already used to (like [styled-components](https://github.com/styled-components/styled-components)).

+This package allows you to use with JSS any of your existed styles in any format:

++ plain CSS
 + [SCSS](https://github.com/postcss/postcss-scss)
 + SASS
 + LESS
 + Stylus
 + SugarSS and so on

-Just use your existed styles and write all new styles in JSS. 🎁

-Or write styles in your favorite format and work with that like with JSS - access attributes directly, build optimized critical CSS and so on.
-Yep, it's like [styled-components](https://github.com/styled-components/styled-components) + JSS.
+Also it could help your to migrate "smoothly" from any format above to JSS.

+Since we used [PostCSS] under hood - you can use any of PostCSS plugin.

+Also we [extend](#example) your CSS by allowing you to use JavaScript code in your styles.

+Think about it like [styled-components](https://github.com/styled-components/styled-components) = [JSS](https://github.com/jsstyles/jss) + `jss-from-postcss`.
 See example below.

 ## Installation